phalaaxx/clap/README.md

 Since short options are runes, an empty short option can be specified with a 0 (see the example).

-If an option is required, but is not provided on the command line, an error message is displayed and the program will exit with status code 255.
-Currently only string options work like this.
+If an option is marked as required, but is not provided on the command line, an error message is displayed and the program will exit with status code 255.

 Default values are not automatically provided in the help text.